portableant/personal-blog/_drafts/digidoc2018394-autosave-v1-digidoc2018.md

 ### **Getting the measure of brochs**

-Following Alistair&#8217;s passionate talk, we were given a treat by Li Sou (University of Bradford, Historic Environment Scotland)&nbsp; who was presenting her PhD work on investigating Shetland’s Iron Age archaeology with digital documentation and historic survey records.
+Following Alistair&#8217;s passionate talk, we were given a treat by Li Sou (University of Bradford, Historic Environment Scotland) who was presenting her PhD work on investigating Shetland’s Iron Age archaeology with digital documentation and historic survey records.
 I really enjoyed this as she used 2D archive records to compare with modern 3D captures and renderings.
 I took some pictures of the brochs she talked about in this paper, but I haven&#8217;t downloaded them yet, so for now you can have another tweet to highlight her work.<figure class="wp-block-embed-twitter wp-block-embed is-type-rich is-provider-twitter">

 <div class="wp-block-embed__wrapper">
   <blockquote class="twitter-tweet" data-width="500" data-dnt="true">